-The Fast Abstract symposium seeks to bring together students, faculty and researchers working in computer software, applications, and related fields.
-The submitted FA article will be reviewed as a Fast Abstract, and should be a 2 page article presenting, for example, new ideas, work in progress, or opinions that address issues relevant to computer software, applications and related fields.
+The Fast Abstract symposium seeks to bring together students, faculty, and researchers working in computer software, applications and related fields.
+The submitted FA article will be reviewed as a Fast Abstract, and should be a two-page article presenting, for example, new ideas, work in progress, or opinions that address issues relevant to computer software, applications and related fields.

 Authors are encouraged to submit summaries of their original work (not published or submitted elsewhere).
-All submissions must be written in English, and be a maximum of 2 pages in length, in 10-point font using the IEEE conference proceedings format.
-Each submission should include the title of the paper, a 150 word abstract, and up to 6 keywords.
-Evaluation of submissions will be based on their originality, significance of contribution to the field, technical merit, presentation quality and adherence to submission guidelines.
-All accepted Fast Abstracts will be published in the electronic COMPSAC proceedings.
-At least one of the authors of a Fast Abstract must register to attend the conference and present the article.
-Failure to do so will result in exclusion of the accepted papers from the COMPSAC proceedings.
+All submissions must be written in English, and be a maximum of two pages in length, in 10-point font using the IEEE conference proceedings format.
+Each submission should include the title of the paper, a 150-word abstract, and up to 6 keywords.
+Evaluation of submissions will be based on their originality, significance of the contribution to the field, technical merit, presentation quality, and adherence to abstract submission guidelines.
+All accepted Fast Abstracts will be published in the electronic COMPSAC 2022 proceedings.

 Please visit Information for Authors for formatting instructions, page limits, and IEEE paper templates.

 Important dates for submission and notification are listed here.

 Michiharu Takemoto, International University of Technology in Tokyo (IPUT), Japan